TaylorMade TP5 vs. TP5x Golf Ball – Which One Is Perfect?

 Cons

-• Does not offer as much control and spin on approach shots and chips
+• Does not offer as much control and spin

 It is very important to point out that the choice ultimately depends on the player’s individual preferences and needs, as well as what they want to achieve on the course.
 Golfers who prioritize feel and spin will definitely want the TP5 while those who want distance should pick the TP5x.